Billing Terms You Should Know

 Co-pay

-A co-pay is the flat fee determined by your insurance company that you pay each time you receive medical care, usually between $10 and $50.
-Although WHA is what’s called a “specialist” practice (as opposed to primary care), co-pays are determined by your insurance company and many insurance companies require only a primary care co-pay for certain types of visits, such as women’s wellness visits.
-If you pay a primary care co-pay in our office when your insurance company requires a specialist co-pay, we may bill you for the difference.
+A co-pay is a set fee your insurance company requires you to pay for medical visits, typically ranging from $10 to $50.
+WHA is considered a specialist practice, but some insurance plans charge only a primary care co-pay for visits like women’s wellness exams.
+If you pay a primary care co-pay when a specialist co-pay is required, you may receive a bill for the difference.

 -